pnm122/chatapp/README.md

 A group-based chat application created by Pierce Martin

+## Version 2.1.3

+* TODO: Alerts for group creation, group renaming
+* Correct gaps between messages sent by different other users
+* Updated timestamp showing for messages > 1 min apart instead of > 5
+* BUG: New account has a displayName but when sending a message, the sender is empty
+* BUG: (Can't seem to replicate outside of deployed version) New messages not right in some circumstances
+* BUG: Creating groups on mobile breaks the UI?

-## Version 2.1.2 (In Progress)
+## Version 2.1.2 (Current)

 * Username max length
 * Better appearance for popups
 * Padding on login/register page
-* FIX: Small screen/phone two back buttons on info page
+* BUG FIXED: Small screen/phone two back buttons on info page
 * ATTEMPT FIX: Font weights too light on my phone: flutter build web --web-renderer canvaskit
-* FIX: Error when creating a group on small screens
+* BUG FIXED: Error when creating a group on small screens

 ## Version 2.1.0